open-gdsn/open-gdsn/README.md

 # open-gdsn
-A soon to be launched attempt to create a open and free (for non commercial companies) implementation in java.
+A soon to be launched attempt to create a open and free¹ implementation in java.

 Initially it will consist of